MceStartStopIO

 bExternalConditionsOkBOOL0input: external conditions for executing motion commands

-bStartBOOL0input: start/hold/restart (uses rising edge)
+bStartBOOL0input: enable the servos (uses rising edge)

 bStopBOOL0input: stop/abort (uses rising edge)